Forum / NoMachine for Linux / Yubikey support

 In the mean time I have found a possible workaround.
 This is to use the Yubikey to ssh tunnel the 4000 port to my localhost.
 Then I can connect to localhost using NoMachine.
 This works and may be an acceptable workaround, unless you see problems with this method?
 One possible issue is that I have found this connection less reliable than directly using NoMachine to the remote IP and port eg. session freezes and I have to reconnect.
 Is there a way to make the connection more stable with this approach?

-“If there are no security risks to installing the debug package, then I’m happy for you to send it to me and use it.” – It’s safer to install and use.
+“If there are no security risks to installing the debug package, then I’m happy for you to send it to me and use it.” – It’s safe to install and use.
 It’s a regular package with extra debug enabled to allow us to go much deeper into why a particular error is happening so they will contain information about exchange protocol flow data, ssh key fingerprints and accepted encryption methods.

 ” Is the ssh tunnelling method I mentioned earlier in this thread sensible?” – Yes it is.
 You can see details here: https://kb.nomachine.com/AR10K00728